 The original version of this was World of Warcraft.
-Others include Star Wars the Old Republic, ArcheAge and Guild Wars 2, and Even Online.
+Others include Star Wars the Old Republic, ArcheAge, Guild Wars 2, and Even Online.

 5. Open-world shooter

-As the name implies, this genre allows the player to explore open environments while completing tasks or missions.
+As the name implies, this genre allows players to explore open environments while completing tasks or missions.

 The environment is often interactive and contains many things.
-These include NPCs with whom you can interact, pick up items, gadgets, or weapons that may help in your quest, along with lots of other features.
+These include NPCs with which you can interact, pick up items, gadgets, or weapons that may help in your quest, and many other features.
 You can even run into random events that make your game experience different each time.